OwnerTom & Jackie Keenan

 Curb Weight3,400 Pounds (1,545 Kilograms)

 As weighed on a certified scale.
-Includes spare tire.
+Included spare tire.
 10 batteries mounted where the old gas tank used to be, and 8 batteries mounted around/above the transaxle/motor.
 Feels heavy when driving.
-With just the driver in the Electricar, the feel is similar to how an an ICE Ford Escort would be with four large adult passengers in the car plus a couple bags of cement in the trunk.
+With just the driver in the vehicle, the feel is similar to how an an ICE Ford Escort might be with four large adult passengers in the car plus a

 Original owner had the vehicle for about 17 years, but had to make room for a new stable of EVs.